A Deepening Crisis

 The Office of the late Senator John McCain was instrumental in setting the conditions for this partnership.
 He and his team advocated having Arizona designated as a pilot program site under the Clay Hunt Suicide Prevention for American Veterans Act, which provided an avenue for formal partnership between the VA entities within Arizona, the Coalition, Arizona Department of Veterans’ Services and all of the key stakeholders.
 This established the foundation upon which Be Connected was built.

 Learning From the Past, Advancing Into the Future

 With this foundation, the partners embarked on a year-long strategic planning process to determine a path forward for addressing suicide with an upstream prevention approach.
 Fortunately, the team was well prepared to undertake this work.
 Several years prior, the Arizona National Guard experienced the highest rate of suicide in the history of the organization from 2008 – 2010.
-Suicide prevention was made the number one priority by The Adjutant General and the Coalition team created the Be Resilient program.
-As a result of the program, there were zero suicides for three consecutive years from 2011 – 2013.
+As a result, the Adjutant General made suicide prevention the number one priority, and the Coalition team created the Be Resilient program.
+Due to this program, there were zero suicides for three consecutive years from 2011 – 2013.

 Be Connected launched in the spring of 2017.
 The program started with just one direct service team member and the Coalition as the backbone organization.
 Since then, the team has grown to 50+ people dedicated to reaching, serving and connecting every service member, veteran and family member to the support and resources for all areas of need.
 Learn more about Be Connected and how you can be a part of this solution.